Peter-Fy/Personalized-Recommendation-Algorithm-Amplifies-Misinformation/README.md

 # Personalized-Recommendation-Algorithm-Amplifies-Misinformation

-Here are codes for our paper submitted to Nature:
+Here are codes for our paper submitted to PNAS:

 * Personalized Recommendation Algorithm Amplifies the Consumption of Misinformation Videos